LoginRadius/docs/content/references/sdk/react-native/index.md

     compile('com.facebook.android:facebook-android-sdk:+')
 ```

-then replace it with the following:
+Then replace it with the following:

 ```
     dependencies {